invenia/FTPServer.jl/README.md

 A Julia interface for running a test FTP server with [pyftpdlib](https://pyftpdlib.readthedocs.io/en/latest/index.html).

+## Prerequisites

+FTPServer makes use of PyCall for running the FTP server.
+It's recommended that you use [`PYTHON=""`](https://github.com/JuliaPy/PyCall.jl#specifying-the-python-version) so that Julia uses its own Python distribution.
+However, if you wish to specify a system Python you will need to use at least Python 3 and install the Python packages `pyopenssl` and `pyftpdlib`.

 ## Usage

 Since this package is primarily intended for test ftp logic, we recommend using the `FTPServer.serve`